Safe-haven demand secures gold near all-time highs

 Gold climbed on Tuesday, trading not too far away from the record peak it hit in the last session, as concerns over rising geopolitical tensions, U.S. election uncertainties and prospects of central banks lowering interest rates boosted demand.

 Bullion, considered a hedge against geopolitical and economic uncertainties, hit an all-time high of $2,740.37 on Monday.
-The non-yielding asset has gained more than 32% so far this year.
+The non-yielding asset has gained 32% so far this year.

 "Uncertainty is the key word at the moment and safe-haven like gold is actually the most important refuge asset possibly in traders' portfolios at the moment," said Ricardo Evangelista, senior analyst at ActivTrades.